csquared/IMGKit/README.md

     file = kit.to_file('/path/to/save/file.png')

     # IMGKit.new can optionally accept a URL or a File.
-    # Stylesheets can not be added when source is provided as a URL of File.
+    # Stylesheets nor Javascripts can not be added when source is provided as a URL of File.
     kit = IMGKit.new('http://google.com')
     kit = IMGKit.new(File.new('/path/to/html'))